sbweber/npc-game/README.md

 # npc-game
-game.
+JRPG about the NPCs in a traditional JRPG.
 Multiplatform via Simple Directmedia Layer (SDL2) C++ Library.

 Code by Samuel Weber (Siflux, sbweber).